-The District shall inform parents when personally identifiable information pertaining to handicapped education is no longer needed to provide educational services to the student.
+The District shall inform parents when personally identifiable information pertaining to education of students with disabilities is no longer needed to provide educational services to the student.
 Such information shall be destroyed on request of the parent.
 A permanent record of the student's name, address, and phone number, grades, attendance record, classes attended, grade level completed, and year completed may be maintained without time limit.